progval/Limnoria/docs/USING_WRAP.rst

 Converter List
 ==============
-  What converters are available for me to use?

 Below is a list of all the available converters to use with wrap.
 If the converter accepts any arguments, they are listed after it and if they are optional, the default value is shown.

-"id", kind="integer"
+* id, kind="integer"

-    Returns something that looks like an integer ID number.
+  - Returns something that looks like an integer ID number.
 Takes an optional "kind" argument for you to state what kind of ID you are looking for, though this doesn't affect the integrity-checking.
 Basically requires that the argument be an integer, does no other integrity-checking, and provides a nice error message with the kind in it.

-"ip"
+* ip

-    Checks and makes sure the argument looks like a valid IP and then returns it.
+  - Checks and makes sure the argument looks like a valid IP and then returns it.

-"int", type="integer", p=None
+* int, type="integer", p=None

-    Gets an integer.
+  - Gets an integer.
 The "type" text can be used to customize the error message received when the argument is not an integer. "p" is an optional predicate to test the integer with.
 If p(i) fails (where i is the integer arg parsed out of the argument string), the arg will not be accepted.

-"index"
+* index

-    Basically ("int", "index"), but with a twist.
+  - Basically ("int", "index"), but with a twist.
 This will take a 1-based index and turn it into a 0-based index (which is more useful in code).
 It doesn't transform 0, and it maintains negative indices as is (note that it does allow them!).

-"color"
+* color

-    Accepts arguments that describe a text color code (e.g., "black", "light blue") and returns the mIRC color code for that color.
+  - Accepts arguments that describe a text color code (e.g., "black", "light blue") and returns the mIRC color code for that color.
 (Note that many other IRC clients support the mIRC color code scheme, not just mIRC)

-"now"
+* now

-    Simply returns the current timestamp as an arg, does not reference or modify the argument list.
+  - Simply returns the current timestamp as an arg, does not reference or modify the argument list.

-"url"
+* url

-    Checks for a valid URL.
+  - Checks for a valid URL.

-"httpUrl"
+* httpUrl

-    Checks for a valid HTTP URL.
+  - Checks for a valid HTTP URL.

-"long", type="long"
+* long, type="long"

-    Basically the same as int minus the predicate, except that it converts the argument to a long integer regardless of the size of the int.
+  - Basically the same as int minus the predicate, except that it converts the argument to a long integer regardless of the size of the int.

-"float", type="floating point number"
+* float, type="floating point number"

-    Basically the same as int minus the predicate, except that it converts the argument to a float.
+  - Basically the same as int minus the predicate, except that it converts the argument to a float.

-"nonInt", type="non-integer value"
+* nonInt, type="non-integer value"

-    Accepts everything but integers, and returns them unchanged.
+  - Accepts everything but integers, and returns them unchanged.
 The "type" value, as always, can be used to customize the error message that is displayed upon failure.

-"positiveInt"
+* positiveInt

-    Accepts only positive integers.
+  - Accepts only positive integers.

-"nonNegativeInt"
+* nonNegativeInt

-    Accepts only non-negative integers.
+  - Accepts only non-negative integers.

-"letter"
+* letter

-    Looks for a single letter.
+  - Looks for a single letter.
 (Technically, it looks for any one-element sequence).

-"haveOp", action="do that"
+* haveOp, action="do that"

-    Simply requires that the bot have ops in the channel that the command is called in.
+  - Simply requires that the bot have ops in the channel that the command is called in.
 The action parameter completes the error message: "I need to be opped to ...".

-"expiry"
+* expiry

-    Takes a number of seconds and adds it to the current time to create an expiration timestamp.
+  - Takes a number of seconds and adds it to the current time to create an expiration timestamp.

-"literal", literals, errmsg=None
+* literal, literals, errmsg=None

-    Takes a required sequence or string (literals) and any argument that uniquely matches the starting substring of one of the literals is transformed into the full literal.
-For example, with ("literal", ("bar", "baz", "qux")), you'd get "bar" for "bar", "baz" for "baz", and "qux" for any of "q", "qu", or "qux". "b" and "ba" would raise errors because they don't uniquely identify one of the literals in the list.
+  - Takes a required sequence or string (literals) and any argument that uniquely matches the starting substring of one of the literals is transformed into the full literal.
+For example, with ``("literal", ("bar", "baz", "qux"))``, you'd get "bar" for "bar", "baz" for "baz", and "qux" for any of "q", "qu", or "qux". "b" and "ba" would raise errors because they don't uniquely identify one of the literals in the list.
 You can override errmsg to provide a specific (full) error message, otherwise the default argument error message is displayed.

-"to"
+* to

-    Returns the string "to" if the arg is any form of "to" (case-insensitive).
+  - Returns the string "to" if the arg is any form of "to" (case-insensitive).

-"nick"
+* nick

-    Checks that the arg is a valid nick on the current IRC server.
+  - Checks that the arg is a valid nick on the current IRC server.

-"seenNick"
+* seenNick

-    Checks that the arg is a nick that the bot has seen (NOTE: this is limited by the size of the history buffer that the bot has).
+  - Checks that the arg is a nick that the bot has seen (NOTE: this is limited by the size of the history buffer that the bot has).

-"channel"
+* channel

-    Gets a channel to use the command in.
+  - Gets a channel to use the command in.
 If the channel isn't supplied, uses the channel the message was sent in.
 If using a different channel, does sanity-checking to make sure the channel exists on the current IRC network.

-"inChannel"
+* inChannel

-    Requires that the command be called from within any channel that the bot is currently in or with one of those channels used as an argument to the command.
+  - Requires that the command be called from within any channel that the bot is currently in or with one of those channels used as an argument to the command.

-"onlyInChannel"
+* onlyInChannel

-    Requires that the command be called from within any channel that the bot is currently in.
+  - Requires that the command be called from within any channel that the bot is currently in.

-"nickInChannel"
+* nickInChannel

-    Requires that the argument be a nick that is in the current channel, and returns that nick.
+  - Requires that the argument be a nick that is in the current channel, and returns that nick.

-"networkIrc", errorIfNoMatch=False
+* networkIrc, errorIfNoMatch=False

-    Returns the IRC object of the specified IRC network.
+  - Returns the IRC object of the specified IRC network.
 If one isn't specified, the IRC object of the IRC network the command was called on is returned.

-"callerInGivenChannel"
+* callerInGivenChannel

-    Takes the given argument as a channel and makes sure that the caller is in that channel.
+  - Takes the given argument as a channel and makes sure that the caller is in that channel.

-"plugin", require=True
+* plugin, require=True

-    Returns the plugin specified by the arg or None.
+  - Returns the plugin specified by the arg or None.
 If require is True, an error is raised if the plugin cannot be retrieved.

-"boolean"
+* boolean

-    Converts the text string to a boolean value.
+  - Converts the text string to a boolean value.
 Acceptable true values are:
     "1", "true", "on", "enable", or "enabled" (case-insensitive).
 Acceptable false values are: "0", false", "off", "disable", or "disabled" (case-insensitive).

-"lowered"
+* lowered

-    Returns the argument lowered (NOTE: it is lowered according to IRC conventions, which does strange mapping with some punctuation characters).
+  - Returns the argument lowered (NOTE: it is lowered according to IRC conventions, which does strange mapping with some punctuation characters).

-"anything"
+* anything

-    Returns anything as is.
+  - Returns anything as is.

-"something", errorMsg=None, p=None
+* something, errorMsg=None, p=None

-    Takes anything but the empty string. errorMsg can be used to customize the error message. p is any predicate function that can be used to test the validity of the input.
+  - Takes anything but the empty string. errorMsg can be used to customize the error message. p is any predicate function that can be used to test the validity of the input.

-"filename"
+* filename

-    Used to get a filename argument.
+  - Used to get a filename argument.

-"commandName"
+* commandName

-    Returns the canonical command name version of the given string (ie, the string is lowercased and dashes and underscores are removed).
+  - Returns the canonical command name version of the given string (ie, the string is lowercased and dashes and underscores are removed).

-"text"
+* text

-    Takes the rest of the arguments as one big string.
+  - Takes the rest of the arguments as one big string.
 Note that this differs from the "anything" context in that it clobbers the arg string when it's done.
 Using any converters after this is most likely incorrect.

-"glob"
+* glob

-    Gets a glob string.
-Basically, if there are no wildcards ('"*"', "?") in the argument, returns *string*, making a glob string that matches anything containing the given argument.
+  - Gets a glob string.
+Basically, if there are no wildcards (``*``, ``?``) in the argument, returns ``*string*``, making a glob string that matches anything containing the given argument.

-"somethingWithoutSpaces"
+* somethingWithoutSpaces

-    Same as something, only with the exception of disallowing spaces of course.
+  - Same as something, only with the exception of disallowing spaces of course.

-"capability"
+* capability

-    Used to retrieve an argument that describes a capability.
+  - Used to retrieve an argument that describes a capability.

-"channelDb"
+* channelDb

-    Sets the channel appropriately in order to get to the databases for that channel (handles whether or not a given channel uses channel-specific databases and whatnot).
+  - Sets the channel appropriately in order to get to the databases for that channel (handles whether or not a given channel uses channel-specific databases and whatnot).

-"hostmask"
+* hostmask

-    Returns the hostmask of any provided nick or hostmask argument.
+  - Returns the hostmask of any provided nick or hostmask argument.

-"banmask"
+* banmask

-    Returns a generic banmask of the provided nick or hostmask argument.
+  - Returns a generic banmask of the provided nick or hostmask argument.

-"user"
+* user

-    Requires that the caller be a registered user.
+  - Requires that the caller be a registered user.

-"matches", regexp, errmsg
+* matches, regexp, errmsg

-    Searches the args with the given regexp and returns the matches.
+  - Searches the args with the given regexp and returns the matches.
 If no match is found, errmsg is given.

-"public"
+* public

-    Requires that the command be sent in a channel instead of a private message.
+  - Requires that the command be sent in a channel instead of a private message.

-"private"
+* private

-    Requires that the command be sent in a private message instead of a channel.
+  - Requires that the command be sent in a private message instead of a channel.

-"otherUser"
+* otherUser

-    Returns the user specified by the username or hostmask in the argument.
+  - Returns the user specified by the username or hostmask in the argument.

-"regexpMatcher"
+* regexpMatcher

-    Gets a matching regexp argument (m// or //).
+  - Gets a matching regexp argument (m// or //).

-"validChannel"
+* validChannel

-    Gets a channel argument once it makes sure it's a valid channel.
+  - Gets a channel argument once it makes sure it's a valid channel.

-"regexpReplacer"
+* regexpReplacer

-    Gets a replacing regexp argument (s//).
+  - Gets a replacing regexp argument (s//).

-"owner"
+* owner

-    Requires that the command caller has the "owner" capability.
+  - Requires that the command caller has the "owner" capability.

-"admin"
+* admin

-    Requires that the command caller has the "admin" capability.
+  - Requires that the command caller has the "admin" capability.

-"checkCapability", capability
+* checkCapability, capability

-    Checks to make sure that the caller has the specified capability.
+  - Checks to make sure that the caller has the specified capability.

 "checkChannelCapability", capability
     Checks to make sure that the caller has the specified capability on the